Home > Destinations > Asia > Japan > Tokyo > In Depth > Social Skills

 Of course, things have changed since then, and the Japanese have even adopted some of the Western barbarians' customs.
 However, what hasn't changed is that the Japanese still attach much importance to proper behavior and etiquette, which developed to allow relationships to be as frictionless as possible -- important in a country as crowded as Japan.
 The Japanese don't like confrontations, and although I'm told they do occur, I've never seen a fight in Japan.

 Bowing -- The main form of greeting in Japan is the bow rather than the handshake.
 Although at first glance it may seem simple enough, the bow -- together with its implications -- is actually quite complicated.
 The depth of the bow and the number of seconds devoted to performing it, as well as the total number of bows, depend on who you are and to whom you are bowing.
 In addition to bowing in greeting, the Japanese also bow upon departing and to express gratitude.
 The proper form for a bow is to bend from the waist with a straight back and to keep your arms at your sides, but as a foreigner you'll probably feel foolish and look pretty stupid if you try to imitate what the Japanese have spent years learning.
-A simple nod of the head is enough.
-Knowing that foreigners shake hands, a Japanese may extend a hand but probably won't be able to stop from giving a little bow as well.
-The Japanese will bow even when speaking to an invisible someone on the telephone.
+A simple bob of the head is enough.
+Knowing that foreigners shake hands, a Japanese person may extend a hand but probably won't be able to stop from giving a little bow as well.
+I've even seen Japanese bow when speaking to an invisible someone on the telephone.

 The proper way to present a meishi depends on the status of the two people involved.
 If you are of equal status, you exchange meishi simultaneously; otherwise, the lower person on the totem pole presents the meishi first and delivers it underneath the card being received, to show deference.
 Turn it so that the other person can read it (that is, upside down to you) and present it with both hands and a slight bow.
 Afterward, don't simply put the meishi away.
 Rather, it's customary for both of you to study the meishi for a moment and, if possible, to comment on it (such as "You're from Kyoto?
 My brother lived in Kyoto!" or "Sony!
 What a famous company!").